shivannis/xandr-docs-public/xandr-docs/articles/monetize/monetize-insights-for-publishers.md

 **Floor Rules** tab displays blocks created due to your Yield Management settings.
 This tab helps to:

-- display the value of bids being blocked by each floor along with the change between the current and comparison period.
+- Display the value of bids being blocked by each floor along with the change between the current and comparison period.
-- see the trends for blocks and how specific buyers are impacted.
+- See the trends for blocks and how specific buyers are impacted.

 For more information on **Floor
 Rules**, go to [Floor Rule](monetize-insights-floor-rules.md).